melissawm/acquire-docs/getting_started.md

 (venv) $ python -m pip install acquire-imaging
 ```

-Once you have Acquire installed, simply as call `import acquire` in your script, notebook, or module to start utilizing the package.
+Once you have Acquire installed, simply call `import acquire` in your script, notebook, or module to start utilizing the package.

 ```python
 import acquire